 We believe that we conduct and we intend to conduct our business in a manner that allows us to avoid being regulated as an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act.
-Section 3(c)(5)(C) of the Investment Company Act exempts entities that are primarily engaged in the business of purchasing or otherwise acquiring "mortgages and other liens on and interests in real estate."
-The staff of the SEC has provided guidance on the availability of this exemption.
-The staff's position generally requires us to maintain at least 55% of our assets in qualifying real estate interests.
-Loans that are secured by equity interests in entities that directly or indirectly own the underlying real property, rather than a mortgage on the underlying property itself, and ownership of equity interests in owners of real property may not qualify as an interest in real estate for purposes of the 55% of assets test depending on the type of entity.
-Mortgage-related securities that do not represent all of the certificates issued with respect to an underlying pool of mortgages also may not qualify for purposes of the 55% of assets test.
+Under Section 3(c) (5) (C), the Investment Company Act exempts entities that are primarily engaged in the business of purchasing or otherwise acquiring "mortgages and other liens on and interests in real estate."
+The staff of the Securities and Exchange Commission (the "SEC") has provided guidance on the availability of this exemption.
+Specifically, the staff's position generally requires us to maintain at least 55% of our assets directly in qualifying real estate interests.
+To constitute a qualifying real estate interest under this 55% requirement, a real estate interest must meet various criteria.
+Loans that are secured by equity interests in entities that directly or indirectly own the underlying real property, rather than a mortgage on the underlying property itself, and ownership of equity interests in owners of real property may not qualify for purposes of the 55% test depending on the type of entity.
+Mortgage-related securities that do not represent all of the certificates issued with respect to an underlying pool of mortgages may also not qualify for purposes of the 55% test.
 Therefore, our ownership of these types of debt instruments and equity interests may be limited by the provisions of the Investment Company Act.
-To the extent that we do not comply with the SEC staff's 55% of assets test or another exemption or exclusion from registration under the Investment Company Act or other interpretations under the Investment Company Act, we may be deemed to be an investment company.
-If we fail to maintain an exemption or other exclusion from registration as an investment company we could, among other things, be required either to substantially change the manner in which we conduct our operations to avoid being required to register as an investment company or to register as an investment company, either of which could have an adverse effect on us and the market price of our common stock.
+To the extent that we do not comply with the SEC staff's 55% test or another exemption or exclusion from registration under the Investment Company Act or other interpretations under the Investment Company Act, we may be deemed to be an investment company.
+If we fail to maintain an exemption or other exclusion from registration as an investment company we could, among other things, be required either (a) to substantially change the manner in which we conduct our operations to avoid being required to register as an investment company or (b) to register as an investment company, either of which could have an adverse effect on us and the market price of our common stock.
 If we were required to register as an investment company under the Investment Company Act, we would become subject to substantial regulation with respect to our capital structure (including our ability to use leverage), management, operations, transactions with affiliated persons (as defined in the Investment Company Act), portfolio composition, including restrictions with respect to diversification and industry concentration and other matters.